alisadiq91/financeTracker/testing.md

     * To fix this I created an <a> class around the remove-list-item class.
 I then moved the add ingredient class below the <li> element so it does not reappear with every added ingredient or method and so the new fields add below the current fields.

-    * The html and js code is shown below:
+    * The html and JQuery code is shown below:

     ![edit-bug-html](https://github.com/alisadiq91/middleEasternCookbook/tree/master/assets/images/edit-bug-html.png)